Lead Gen & CRM

 11. Click OK.

-12. Complete the workflow with other triggers, filters, actions, or delays and set the workflow toggle to Active.
+12. Complete the workflow with other triggers, filters, actions, or delays, as needed.

+When the automation is active, the automation engine waits 15 minutes before evaluating whether the new stage differs from the previously set stage value.
 Refer to the following help articles for more information on actions and how to structure visual workflows:

 Creating Stage Change Lists

-You can also create pipeline automation using a rules-based list that is based on when a stage changes.
+You can also create pipeline automations using a rules-based list that is based on when a stage changes.
+To create stage change lists, do the following:

 1. Click Lists in the left toolbar.

-3. Click the Create Rule button.
+3. Click Create Rule.

 4. Select has the stage under Opportunity.